probcomp/gen-quickstart/README.md

 The notebooks have been tested using a Python 3 environment.

-After setting up the Python environment with the Python packages listed above, instruct the PyCall Julia package to use this Python environment using:
+After setting up the Python environment with the Python packages listed above, instruct the PyCall Julia package to use this Python environment by running the following from the `gen-examples/` directory:
 ```
-julia -e 'using Pkg; ENV["PYTHON"] = "<python>"; Pkg.build("PyCall")'
+JULIA_PROJECT=. julia -e 'using Pkg; ENV["PYTHON"] = "<python>"; Pkg.build("PyCall")'
 ```
-where `<python`> is the absolute path to the python executable within the virtual environment.
+where `<python>` is the absolute path to the python executable within the virtual environment you created.
 If you have trouble building PyCall, see the [PyCall package documentation](https://github.com/JuliaPy/PyCall.jl#specifying-the-python-version).